 MARCH, 2009 - See HERE for a local engineer's exercise in Google Earth, focused on Corbin Park.

 APRIL, 2009 - I recently came across a great old (Oct 18, 1954) article in Sports Illustrated (back when shooting & hunting were still considered legitimate sports, before today's Politically Correct anti-gun environment) about the big ELK HUNT here in Sullivan County.
 The hunt was Dec 17, 1941, 10 days after the Jap attack on Pearl Harbor.
 Click HERE to see the article.

 NOV 6, 2009 - After an article appeared in a couple New Hampshire newspapers about a woman hitting a wild boar on I-89 a couple days ago, hits to this page have gone through the roof; over 500 hits a day in the last 2 days, from all over the country.
-See the article saved locally HERE , as the newspaper deleted the article from their site, as these small newspapers often seem to do.
-I guess there really are a few escaped wild boar around here - I've never seen one and had assumed that stories of such were just wild tales.
+See the article saved locally HERE , as the newspaper deleted the article from their site, as these small local newspapers often seem to do.
+I guess there really are a few escaped wild boar around here - I've never seen one, or any sign of one, and had assumed that stories of such were just wild tales.
 Hits to this page always go up significantly in the fall (hunting season); apparently there is huge hunter interest in the wild pigs.